2017 Fresno shootings: Views and statements

-In Muhammad's capital punishment trial, Muhammad chose to testify and answer questions about his killing spree.
-When asked if he intended to kill a white man, Zachary Randalls in the PG&E truck, Muhammad stated that "I wanted to kill them, yes".
+In Muhammad's trial, Muhammad chose to testify and answer questions about the killings.
+When asked if he intended to kill a white man, Muhammad stated that "I wanted to kill them, yes".
 Muhammad kept alluding to his own version of ancient religious prophesies.
 Muhammad stated that "God is going to destroy white men in particular, specifically.
 It was written 25,000 years ago that this had to happen."
 Muhammad also compared his killings to COVID-19, stating that he shot Mark Gassett when he was on the ground to make sure he was dead.
 Muhammad stated "I wanted to kill him, just like the coronavirus is killing white men right now."

 During testimony, Muhammad claimed that he was a god, and stated that God would destroy America if African-Americans were not given reparations.
-He also claimed to take credit for the destruction of Paradise, California during the 2018 Camp Fire (2018).
+He also claimed to take credit for the destruction of Paradise, California during the 2018 Camp Fire.

 After Muhammad's sentencing by the judge in the murder trial, statements were read in the courtroom by family members and friends of the victims.
 Muhammad left the courtroom during the statements, and later came back to give his own statement.
 Muhammad responded by initially offering condolences, and then talking about land and reparations for African Americans.
 Muhammad's comments did not sit well with members of the audience and some family members angrily proclaimed for Muhammad to suffer for the rest of his life.
 Muhammad responded back, taunting the victims by blowing kisses.

 According to The Daily Beast, Muhammad's posts indicated a support of the Moorish Science Temple of America, an African American organization associated with the sovereign citizen movement, which advocated few beliefs similar to those of mainstream Islam.
 Brian Levin, director of Cal State San Bernardino's Center for the Study of Hate and Extremism, said that Muhammad's social media posts made multiple references to terms used by the Nation of Islam (NOI), a black supremacist organization labeled as a hate group by the Southern Poverty Law Center and the Anti-Defamation League.
 Muhammad made references to "grafted white devils", an expression frequently used in the Nation of Islam to describe white people, and "Yakub", the villainous figure responsible for creating white people in the Nation of Islam.

-Muhammad said he drew inspiration from Wallace Fard Muhammad, an important figure in the Nation of Islam.
+Muhammad said he drew inspiration from Wallace Fard Muhammad, the founder of the Nation of Islam.
 Muhammad's relatives said that he "became involved" with the NOI when he was younger, but did not clarify what kind of role the group played in his life during his imprisonment and after his release.